crsjones/68Retro/MP-02_MC6802Processor/Debug/readme.md

 A collection of simple ROMs to help solve hardware problems.

-Each ROM is 8k, for a AT28C64 EEPROM or you paste the object code into the top of any size ROM.
+Each ROM is 8k, for a AT28C64 EEPROM or you can paste the object code into the top of any size ROM.

 ### HCF